By Celia Barbour

 Heat a medium skillet over medium heat for two minutes.
 Brush with butter, and return to heat.
 Pour in about ¼ cup batter, tilting and swirling the pan to distribute it evenly.
 Cook two minutes, or until crepe loosens easily from the pan.
 Flip and cook 30 seconds on the reverse side.

 Fill and eat as they’re ready, or set aside to serve later.
 To serve, heat crepes briefly in a dry skillet, melting optional cheese onto each as you go.
 Add remaining filling, roll up and serve.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.